cocoppang/ShieldStore/README.md

 ## Paper

 For the details, please refer this paper.
-"ShieldStore: Shiled In-memory Key-value Storage with SGX" [EuroSys'19]
+"ShieldStore: Shielded In-memory Key-value Storage with SGX" [EuroSys'19]

 ## Question?